 It may be hard to believe, but the end of the year is upon us.
 During this time, many of us might reflect on the year and tally up the good and the bad, the pros and the cons of the past 12 months.
 In a society that focuses on success and getting ahead, probably […]

 When it comes to determining depreciation for Furniture, Fixtures and Equipment (FF&E), there are many considerations that exist for accountants and business owners.
 Defining Furniture, Fixtures and Equipment FF&E refers to expenses for business items that are not affixed to the building where that business operates.
-Real world examples of depreciable assets includes chairs, desks, […]
+Real-world examples of depreciable assets include chairs, desks, phones, […]

 The markets are hitting all-time highs, so if you are thinking of selling stocks now or in the near future, there is a good chance that you will have capital gains on the sale.
 If you’ve held the stocks for more than a year, then they will qualify for the more favorable long-term capital gains […]